Double Majorana vortex zero modes in superconducting topological crystalline insulators with surface rotation anomaly

 One can easily verify that $\hat{H}^\mathrm{surf}_\mathrm{BdG}$ is invariant under the transformation of Eq.~(\ref{eq:rotationBdG}).
 The gauge transformation changes the eigenvalues of the C$_n$ operation from the double (spinful) values to the single (spinless) values, since $e^{i \frac{\pi (2m-1)}{n} + i \frac{\pi}{n} } = e^{i \frac{2\pi m}{n} }$ ($m = 1,2, \cdots, n$).
 Note that particle-hole symmetry (PHS) is respected by the BdG Hamiltonian even in the presence of a vortex.

 The BdG Hamiltonian with a vortex is equivalent to a 2D Dirac Hamiltonian coupled with the $s$-wave pairing, which is known as the Jackiw-Rossi model~\cite{JackiwRebbi1976,JackiwRossi1981,FuKane08,Fukui10}.
-In particular, when taking the limit $\mu \to 0$ and replacing $\bm{k}$ with $-i \bm{\partial}$, we can solve the BdG Hamiltonian analytically and obtain two zero-energy solutions:
+In particular, replacing $\bm{k}$ with $-i \bm{\partial}$, we can solve the BdG Hamiltonian analytically and obtain two zero-energy solutions, which take particularly simple forms at $\mu=0$: